pnut-api/object-metadata/raw/com.hutattedonmyarm.livephoto.md

 <!-- provide references to related annotations -->
 ## Related annotations
-* It is recommended to include the photo part also as oembd image, so that clients without support for Live Photos can still display the still image
+* It is recommended to include the photo part also as oembed image, so that clients without support for Live Photos can still display the still image.